mstocco/mariostoc.co/content/traininglog/20210110-ironman2021-33weeksout.md

 ### PLANNED WORKOUT
 2 rounds (150 easy swimming, 100 swim w/ buoy, 50 steady kick.
 Rest as needed after each) 2 rounds (50 kick build easy to strong r :20, 5x 100 moderately strong effort (something you could hold for 10 minutes or so.
 R :30 after each.
-50 EASY swim. r :30)
-200 easy swimming to cool down.
+50 EASY swim. r :30) 200 easy swimming to cool down.

 ### NOTES
-Total Time: **0 minutes**
+Total Time: **48 minutes** &nbsp; Distance: **2000m**

-&mdash;
+An okay sleep last night (slept in late for a work day).

+The swim felt good too; a bit of tired arms during the first set but I was in a nice, **comfortable rhythm** during the sets of 100m.
+I contemplated swimming longer but decided to stick to the plan as this is just the middle of a good mini-block of training.

 <!---->
 ## TUESDAY JAN 12